New tools to improve performance

 There are standard and custom reports in Salesforce.
 Since custom reports depend on each salesperson’s needs and goals, we’ll only discuss the standard reports.
 There are four types:

-Tabular reports in Salesforce are the basic type of reports that display the desired data in rows, and look almost like Excel spreadsheets.
+To run scheduled reports in Salesforce, you can start with tabular reports, which are the basic type of reports that display the desired data in rows and closely resemble Excel spreadsheets.
 If your goal is to simply list your data without grouping it or doing any calculations, or you want to export the report, this type is the most suitable one.
 Users often create Tabular reports to list all contacts, for example.

 If you want to do more complex things with your data, like manipulate it or use calculations, you should use another type of report, such as Matrix or Summary.